ranjithshegde/ccls.nvim/README.md

 ### Sidebar or float

-The following functions are heirarchical and return either a sidebar or a floating window
+The following functions are hierarchical and return either a sidebar or a floating window

 Each lua callback has a view option.
 View is a table with example `{type = "float"}` to use floating window.
-For vim commands it can be passed via `:CclsMemberHeirarcy float` When omitted it uses a sidebar.
+For vim commands it can be passed via `:CclsMemberHierarchy float` When omitted it uses a sidebar.

 Inside the window, use maps: